Vince Manuwai: Jacksonville Jaguars

-Manuwai was drafted by the Jacksonville Jaguars in the third round (72nd pick overall) of the 2003 NFL Draft.
+Manuwai was selected by the Jacksonville Jaguars in the third round (72nd pick overall) of the 2003 NFL draft.

 Manuwai was one of the key factors in Jacksonville's rushing success.
 Through the 2007 season, Manuwai started all but one game for the Jaguars and was the most successful player on the offensive line.
 With Manuwai as guard, the Jaguars offense rushed for 2,541 yards in 2006 and 2,391 in 2007.
 In 2008, however, he suffered anterior cruciate ligament (ACL) and medial collateral ligament (MCL) injuries and was placed on injured reserve for the remainder of the season.
 He returned in 2009, and spent the season overcoming his injury and other obstacles.
 In 2010, he was replaced on the starting line by Justin Smiley.
-He recovered the starting spot when Smiley was injured in October, and became a significant factor in the emergence of Jacksonville's formidable running game.
+He recovered the starting spot when Smiley was injured in October and became a significant factor in the emergence of Jacksonville's formidable running game.

 On July 29, 2011, Manuwai was released by Jacksonville.